 Why do you hate on MFAs.
 You seem to like good writing.

-I don't hate MFA programs; I have some problems with them.
+I don't hate MFA programs; I have some nuanced problems with them being framed as all good.
 Mostly I think they are a dreadful decision for a writer who just wants to be a working novelist.
 It's not because they have no value or can't help anyone write better.
 It is because, for the vast majority of writers, they are undertaken for quite the wrong reasons--usually reasons that would be better served by simply writing.

-And unless someone is going to make $30,000 from creative writing (very unlikely), they aren't "worth it."
-And if they're not "worth it" you better get some pretty spectacular intrinsic value.
+And unless someone is going to make $30,000 from creative writing (very unlikely), they usually aren't "worth it."
+And if they're not "worth it," you better get some pretty spectacular intrinsic value.
+Or drink a WHOLE lot of that free wine.

 MFAs don't necessarily produce good writing.
 They produce literary writing.
 Literary fiction is a genre of its own.
 It is largely produced gatekeepered, and praised by a particular aesthetic of both form and content.
 I like literary fiction, but I have never confused its style for an automatic claim to quality and neither should anybody contemplating a Master of Fine Arts in Creative Writing.